Bachelor's in Economics and Finance in Rome

 E. Major Electives

-Six courses from EC, FIN, BUS, MKT, MGT, LAW, MA, PL, PS, of which at least three must be at the 300 level or higher in EC or FIN.
+Six courses from CS, EC, FIN, BUS, MKT, MGT, LAW, MA, PL, PS, of which at least three must be at the 300 level or higher in EC or FIN.
 Courses at the 100-level do not qualify as major electives.
 Students should consult with their advisor regarding the major electives most appropriate for their interests and future career or academic plans.

 F. Major Electives for students preparing for the Level I exam for the Chartered Financial Analyst® (CFA®) designation awarded by the CFA Institute or in a Finance Track:

-Suggested courses for students in this track are the 300-level Finance courses such as FIN 312 Investment Analysis, FIN 330 International Finance, FIN 340 Introduction to Derivatives, FIN 350 Fixed Income Analysis, and FIN 360 Mergers and Acquistions.
+Suggested courses for students in this track are the 300-level Finance courses such as FIN 312 Investment Analysis, FIN 330 International Finance, FIN 340 Introduction to Derivatives, FIN 350 Fixed Income Analysis, and FIN 360 Mergers and Acquisitions.
 Please see the CFA Institute’s web site for further information on the CFA program: www.cfainstitute.org.

-A limited number of need-based scholarships are available for the Level I exam for qualified degree-seeking and visiting students; interested students should refer to the CFA or contact Dr. Mary Merva, CFA, [email protected].
+A limited number of scholarships are available for the Level I exam for qualified degree-seeking and visiting students; interested students should refer to the CFA or contact Dr. Mary Merva, CFA, [email protected].

 Major Electives for Graduate School Track in Economics and Finance: